Best Balance Transfer Cards of January 2026

 Alternatives to Balance Transfer Credit Cards

-• A home equity line of credit (HELOC) leverages your home's equity for a lower interest rate.
+• A home equity line of credit (HELOC) draws on your home's equity and carries a lower rate than most credit cards.

-• Debt management plans through credit counseling agencies can negotiate lower interest rates and monthly payments.
-They often require closing credit accounts, which could impact your credit score.
+• Debt management plans through credit counseling agencies negotiate lower rates and monthly payments.
+Most require closing the enrolled accounts, which lowers your credit score temporarily.

 MoneyGeek answered the most common questions about transferring an existing credit card balance.